practable/dynamics-lab/fw/dynamics_lab_firmware_V0_1_x/README.md

   CSTRING
 } dataTypes;
 ```
 1b.
+Place these enums into an array to enable lookup by index (This shouldnt be nessissary but it fixed a bug at one point)
+`const dataTypes dataTypes_array[5] = { EMPTY, INTEGER, FLOAT, CSTRING, BOOL };`

+1c.
 Define char string for the above enum to allow us to print out the enum above in a human readable format!
 ```
 static char typeNames[][12] = {
   "EMPTY",